Kingston Hospital: Services

 The Coombe Wing is a private patient unit on the site which was operated by BMI Healthcare but the contract was taken over by One Healthcare in 2018.

 Transport

 Kingston Hospital is close to Norbiton railway station and is on the A308.
-It is serviced by several bus routes (57, 213, K2, K3, K4) (primarily from Kingston upon Thames).
+It is serviced by several bus routes (57, 213, K2, K3 and K4), primarily from Kingston upon Thames.